 responder devices.
 To generate a private address, every device shall use a 128-bit identity resolving key

-(IRK) and every initiator shall be equipped with a cryptographically secure pseudo random number

-generator (CSPRNG).
-The initiator shall communicate a 3-octet output RPA_prand of the CSPRNG in the
+(IRK).
+The initiator shall communicate a 3-octet RPA Prand in every

-Advertising Poll Compact frame during session initialization (10.38.3.2) and in the One-to-one Poll
+Advertising Poll Compact frame during session initialization (10.38.3.2) and in every One-to-one Poll

 Compact frame (or One-to-many Poll Compact frame) during the ranging control phase (10.38.4).